ashffaq/redux-box-shadow-extension/README.md

 <h2>Preview</h2>
 <a href="https://www.youtube.com/watch?v=fsTI1jaymtA" target="_blank">
 <img src="https://upload.vstanced.com/images/2017/05/04/k6s.png"
-alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" />
+alt="IMAGE ALT TEXT HERE" border="10" style="width: 100%;"/>
 </a>

 <h2>How to Include in Redux Framework?</h2>
-You should have knowledge about how to install extensions in Redux Framwork This link may help you. https://docs.reduxframework.com/core/advanced/loading-extensions/
+You should have knowledge about how to install extensions in Redux Framwork.

+This link may help you.
+https://docs.reduxframework.com/core/advanced/loading-extensions/